 I help people affected by loss to understand their loss and grieve in a way that suits them.

-This can help them lessen their pain and accept their new reality.
+This can help to lessen your pain and accept your new reality.

 Discussing your loss in therapy can help you to comprehend what you have lost, accept it and come to terms with what has happened.

 Loss and Bereavement can bring up many emotions.
 Grieving is not a one size fits all and is very personal to each of us.
 We can move through a wide range of strong emotions very quickly.
 This can be unsettling, upsetting and exhausting.
 Loss of any kind is life changing and unfortunately inevitable.